JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-02-xlm_roberta_base_token_classifier_ner_tr.md

 ## Description

-This model is imported from `Hugging Face-models`.
-This model is the fine-tuned version of "xlm-roberta-base" (a multilingual version of RoBERTa) using a reviewed version of well known Turkish NER dataset (https://github.com/stefan-it/turkish-bert/files/4558187/nerdata.txt)
+This model has been fine-tuned version of "xlm-roberta-base" (a multilingual version of RoBERTa) using a reviewed version of well known Turkish NER dataset (https://github.com/stefan-it/turkish-bert/files/4558187/nerdata.txt)

 ## Predicted Entities